Runderwear review: Comfort on the move

 ‘Don’t Run Commando’.
-That was the message staring back at me as I prepared to put a pair of men’s Runderwear briefs to the test.
+That was the message staring back at me when preparing to put a pair of men’s Runderwear briefs to the test.
 Wow, I thought, these pants speak sense.

-A man’s most favoured briefs are often a ‘no frills’ type.
-They’re not always the smartest ever worn and your other half will almost certainly hate them, but they are a much-loved, essential part of the sportsman’s kit.
+A man?s most favoured briefs are often a ‘no frills’ type.
+They’re not always the smartest ever worn and your other half will almost certainly hate them.
+But running underwear is a much-loved, essential part of the sportsman?s kit.

 Nobody wants to be uncomfortable during a run and indeed the only discomfort you should really experience should come from pushing your limits as you seek to improve performance, not from anything you are wearing.